 Automation and artificial intelligence means PunchOut integrations reduce roundtrip processing time and reduce errors for electronic purchase orders, generating savings and efficiency improvements.
-Using cXML and OCI tech ensures vendor catalogues are always up to date, including real-time, accurate pricing and availability data.
-Rogue spend is curtailed by sandboxed, pre-approved catalogue offerings that ensure spend is not only visible, but optimised for the best price, terms, and discounts or incentives.
+Using cXML and OCI tech ensures vendor catalogs are always up to date, including real-time, accurate pricing and availability data.
+Rogue spend is curtailed by sandboxed, pre-approved catalog offerings that ensure spend is not only visible, but optimized for the best price, terms, and discounts or incentives.

-PunchOut catalogues also add value by freeing procurement staff from tedious low-value tasks like data entry to focus on more important strategic ones.
+PunchOut catalogs also add value by freeing procurement staff from tedious low-value tasks like data entry to focus on more important strategic ones.

 In addition, these systems create stronger and more strategic supplier relationships, as the free flow of information and improved efficiency can build to other shared initiatives and a stronger negotiation position for pricing, terms, and service.

 While only a small part of a larger procurement strategy, eCommerce tools such as PunchOut catalogs drive the incremental improvements in cost savings and efficiency that can make a substantial difference to productivity, competitive advantage, and profitability.
 Consider making a PunchOut integration part of your procurement system, and ring up savings and process improvements with every purchase.

 Integrate and Optimize Your Supplier Catalogs and Streamline Procurement